 Best DIY Home Security Systems

 A do-it-yourself home security system is a great option for those who don’t want to hardwire a system into their home.
-It allows for easy removal without any damage.
-DIY alarm systems are also great for tech-savvy individuals who want the freedom and flexibility to custom-build a monitoring system.
+DIY alarm systems are easily removable without damage, and they’re great for tech-savvy individuals who want the freedom and flexibility to custom-build a monitoring system.

 With so many DIY home security systems available, it can be challenging to determine which one is right for your home.
-Keep reading for tips to help you select the best home security system for your specific needs.
+We put together these tips to help you select the DIY best home security system for your specific needs.

 Top 6 DIY Home Security Systems

-There are many perks and drawbacks to installing your own DIY home monitoring system.
-Additionally, there are a handful of specific factors you need to consider before making the leap.
-Many systems have a money-back guarantee which may ease some fears before installing yourself.
+There are both perks and drawbacks to installing your own DIY home monitoring system, and there are a handful of specific factors you need to consider before making the leap.
+Many systems have a money-back guarantee, which may ease some fears before installing yourself.

 Before buying a DIY home security system, consider the following factors:

-Installation: Because you’ll have to install a DIY home security system yourself, it’s important to feel secure in the installation.
+- Installation: Because you’ll have to install a DIY home security system yourself, it’s important to feel secure in the installation.
 Most home security providers have peel-and-stick equipment that’s easy to wirelessly configure.
-Some companies can set you up with an external professional installer for a fee.
+Some companies can set you up with a professional installer for a fee.

-Smart Home Integration: If you already have smart home accessories, a DIY system may be a good fit with your existing set-up.
-If not, it may be a good opportunity to automate some tasks in your home.
+- Smart home integration: If you already have smart home accessories, a DIY system may be a good fit with your existing set-up.
+If not, this may be a good opportunity to automate some tasks in your home.

 SimpliSafe Home Security

 SimpliSafe offers a variety of DIY home security packages and gives users the option to customize their own system.
-Monitored 24/7 by professionals, SimpliSafe offers a 60-day risk-free trial and no contract.
+Monitored 24/7 by professionals, SimpliSafe offers a 60-day return window for a full refund if you aren’t 100% satisfied.

 Customers can choose between a build-your-own plan or five prepared packages.
-Package costs range between $183–$391 for installation, plus the cost of interactive monitoring.
-Additionally, customers can purchase add-ons, such as a smart lock for $99 or Video Doorbell Pro for $169.
+Package costs range between about $250–$730, plus the cost of interactive monitoring.

 SimpliSafe Package Comparison